 Step 3: Using the dropdown menu on your phone to access USB settings, set your USB preferences to File Transfer

 Step 4: Wait for Windows to detect the phone

-Step 5: On detection, a window like above will pop up.
+Step 5: On detection, a window like the above will pop up.
 Double-click Internal Shared Storage

 Step 6: Locate the DCIM folder and open it